transeptorlabs/transeptor-bundler/docs/monitoring/metrics.md

 3. Make sure to update the admin password when prompted.

 ### Adding Data sources
-We will need to add a data source to Grafana for InfluxDB and Prometheus to visualize metrics.
+To visualize metrics with InfluxDB and Prometheus, we will need to add a data source to Grafana.
 Follow these steps to add a data source to Grafana.

 #### InfluxDB
 Grafana supports two query languages for InfluxDB: InfluxQL and Flux.
 InfluxQL is the default query language for InfluxDB 1.x.
 Flux is the default query language for InfluxDB 2.0.
 We will add two data sources for InfluxDB, one for each query language.